 How does roof ventilation work?

-Therefore there is no justification in using energy, to remove energy (heat) out of the attic / roof void by using an electric fan, whether it be powered by solar ventilator or not, when venting can be easily achieved by simply providing an appropriate hole in your roof.
+Therefore there is no justification in using energy, to remove energy (heat) out of the attic / roof void by using an electric fan.
+Whether it be powered by solar ventilator or not, venting can be easily achieved by simply providing an appropriate hole in your roof.

 What is a Roof Ventilator?

 Roof ventilation begins with the hole in the roof.
-Not just any hole, but a hole size which is proportional to the area and with consideration to roof dynamics.
+Not just any hole, but a hole size which is proportional to the roof area.

-Not only is the hole required to be of proportional size, but it’s position on the roof in relationship to air ingress points (eaves vents) are relatively equidistant to the roof ventilator’s location, so you are venting the area between ingress and egress efficiently without a high flow rate being necessary
+Not only is the hole required to be of proportional size, but it’s position on the roof in relationship to air ingress points (eaves vents) that are relatively equidistant to the roof ventilator’s location, so you are air washing the area between ingress and egress efficiently, without a high flow rate being necessary.

 The device fitted to the open hole is commonly referred to as a motionless ‘cupola or roof ventilator’, and is designed to ensure the hole works efficiently and without any undesirable ingress of water etc especially during adverse weather conditions.

-A good roof ventilator is more a roof modification, as opposed to an appendage, similar to the cupola seen at the roof peaks of gentleman’s residences built in Australia at the turn of the 1900’s
+A good roof ventilator is more a roof modification, similar to the cupola seen at the roof peaks of gentleman’s residences built in Australia at the turn of the 1900’s

 How efficient is Roof Ventilation?